andmoredev/udp-api/README.md

 ## Prerequisites

-- AWS SAM CLI
+- AWS SAM CLI installed and configured
-- Docker
+- Docker installed (for building and deploying the application)
 - AWS Account and configured credentials

 ## Deployment